jackocnr/intl-tel-input/README.md

 ## Getting Started
 1. Download the [latest version](https://github.com/Bluefieldscom/intl-tel-input/archive/master.zip), or better yet install it with [Bower](http://bower.io): `bower install intl-tel-input`

 2. Link the stylesheet (note that this references the image flags.png)
   ```html
   <link rel="stylesheet" href="build/css/intlTelInput.css">
   ```

-3. Add the plugin script and initialise it on your input element (alternatively, use a script loader like [RequireJS](http://requirejs.org))
+3. Add the plugin script and initialise it on your input element
   ```html
   <input type="tel" id="mobile-number">